MikeSchulze/gdUnit4/_advanced_testing/cmd.md

 ```

 ### The Report
-The GdUnit command line tool generates a modern HTML report with which you can quickly get an overview of the executed tests.
+The GdUnit command line tool generates a modern HTML and JUnit report with which you can quickly get an overview of the executed tests.
+You can find the reports in the report folder as:
+- index.htm - the HTML report
+- results.xml - the [JUnit report](https://www.ibm.com/docs/en/developer-for-zos/14.1.0?topic=formats-junit-xml-format){:target="_blank"}

+#### The HTML report
 ![](/gdUnit3/assets/images/reports/GdUnit3Report-main.png)